 Gingivitis is not the only potential cause of bleeding gums in children.
-According to the American Dental Association, a new flossing routine can be behind the bleeding.
+According to the Indian Dental Association, bleeding can also occur as a result of improper flossing.
 Does your child floss every day?
 If he skipped a few days, then there may be some bleeding when he starts to floss again.
 Assist your child with flossing until he is old enough (around ten years of age) to clean really well between his teeth independently.
 A daily reminder will encourage good flossing habits among older kids.
 Daily flossing along with twice daily brushing is the formula for the prevention of gum disease at home.

 Vigorous or hard brushing can also irritate gum tissue and lead to some bleeding.
 Gentle brushing with a soft-bristled toothbrush is enough to keep teeth clean.
 Encourage your child to spend two minutes brushing every tooth's surface as well as the tongue for a clean, healthy mouth.

 Bleeding caused by a change in flossing habits or a harsh brushing technique should clear up within a week once flossing becomes regular or your child switches to a soft-bristled brush.
 Bleeding gums, especially if accompanied by redness, tenderness, bad breath or a receding gumline, may be a sign of gingivitis or a more advanced stage of gum disease.

 The Journal of Evolution of Medical and Dental Sciences notes that gingivitis is regarded as the most common periodontal disease in children.
 Older children are especially at risk; hormone changes during puberty can increase blood flow to the gums, making tissue more prone to swelling and tenderness.
 Brushing, flossing and regular dental appointments are central to the prevention and treatment of gingivitis.